JasselD/JasselNotes/COMP607/Worm vs Viruses.md

 **Worm
-- Can spread itself across com
+- Can spread itself across computers and networks without any human interaction
 - Malware that self-replicates
 	- Doesn't need you to do anything
 	- Uses the network as a transmission medium